zhehaowang/zhehao.me/book-notes/science-of-cooking/readme.md

   * Made of thousands of hair-width strands, packed with moisture and protein.
   * Tender cuts need minimal cooking to retain moisture.
 Marbled muscle can be cooked slowly.
 * Fat.
-  * Chewy and bland uncooked, but imparts huge amounts of flavor when the fat cells burst open during cooking.
+  * Usually tucked under the skin, along connective tissue, or around organs.
-  * Each fat cell contains a droplet of oil which bursts open when heated, dissolving flavor molecules.
+  * Chewy, bland and tasteless when uncooked, but imparts huge amounts of flavor when the fat cells burst open during cooking.
-  * Tasteless when raw, fat turns into oil when cooked, carrying flavor and giving a moist mouthfeel.
+  * Each fat cell contains a droplet of oil which bursts open when heated, dissolving flavor molecules and giving meat a moist mouthfeel.
 * Connective tissue.
   * Forms sheathes around muscle fibers and connects muscles to bone — it slowly breaks down during cooking, imparting rich flavor to meat dishes.
   * Made of protein that soften and break down when heated to 126 F / 52 C.